 The UAE Dress Code

-Working abroad sounds like an adventure to many people.
-However, a job search in the UAE (United Arab Emirates) requires more than just the obvious UAE CV writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to look for a job in the UAE.
+Work abroad sounds like an adventure to many people.
+However, a job search in the UAE (United Arab Emirates) requires more than just the obvious UAE CV with the UAE cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to look for jobs in Emirates.

 It is important to demonstrate at an interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.
 The dress code depends on the industry, with banking and finance being the most conservative.

 Unlike elsewhere in Arabia, it is inappropriate (in some places even illegal) for foreigners to wear local garb.
 Dress neatly and conservatively.
 Bush suits are also popular and suitable for the climate.